Quality for Keeps: Steps to Success in Home Canning

 Use the right jars and lids

-Regular and wide-mouth, Mason-type, threaded jars with self-sealing lids are the best choice for home canning (see Figure 2.).
-They are available in one-half pint, pint, 1-1/2 pint, quart, and one-half gallon sizes.
-The regular jar mouth opening is about 23/8 inches.
+Regular and wide-mouth Mason-type, threaded jars with self-sealing lids are the best choice for home canning (Figure 2.).
+They are available in 1⁄2-pint, pint, 1-1⁄2-pint, quart, and 1⁄2-gallon sizes.
+The regular jar mouth opening is about 2-3⁄8 inches.
 Wide-mouth jars have openings of about 3 inches, which makes them easier to fill and empty.
 Use half-gallon jars only for canning very acid juices.
-Jelly jars are available in eight-ounce and 12-ounce sizes.
+Jelly jars are available in 8-ounce and 12-ounce sizes.

 With careful handling, Mason jars and screw bands may be reused many times.
 You will need to use new lids (flats) each time, however.
 After jars have cooled, remove screw bands.
-Wash and dry bands and store in a dry area.
-If left on stored jars, they become hard to remove and often rust, which makes them unsuitable for further use.
+Wash and dry bands, and store in a dry area.
+If left on stored jars, bands become hard to remove and often rust, which makes them unsuitable for further use.
+If using other types of lid systems with rubber rings, follow that manufacturer's advice about pretreating rubber rings.

 Mason jar with two-piece lid including a ring band and a metal flat with sealing compound.

-Before every use, wash empty jars in hot water and detergent and rinse well by hand.
-Or, wash in a dishwasher.
+Before every use, wash empty jars in hot water and detergent and rinse well by hand, or wash in a dishwasher.
 Unrinsed detergent may cause unnatural flavors and colors in home-canned food.
-Remove scale or hard-water film on jars by soaking jars several hours in a solution containing one cup of vinegar (5 percent acidity) per gallon of water.
+Remove scale or hard-water film on jars by soaking jars several hours in a solution containing 1 cup of vinegar (5 percent acidity) per gallon of water.
 These washing methods do not sterilize jars.

 Sterilize jars to be used for jams, jellies and pickled products processed less than 10 minutes.
 Place empty jars right-side-up on the rack in a boiling-water canner.
-Fill the canner and jars with hot (not boiling) water to one inch above the tops of the jars.
+Fill the canner and jars with hot (not boiling) water to 1 inch above the tops of the jars.
 Boil 10 minutes at altitudes of less than 1,000 feet.
 If you live above 1,000 feet, add one minute for each 1,000 feet above sea level.
-Remove hot, sterilized jars one at a time and drain.
+Remove hot, sterilized jars one at a time, and drain.
 Save the hot water for processing filled jars.
-Fill jars with food, adjust lids and process as directed.
+Fill jars with food, adjust lids, and process as directed.

 Jars used for vegetables, meats and fruits to be processed in a pressure canner do not need to be sterilized.
 It is also unnecessary to sterilize jars for fruits, tomatoes and pickled or fermented foods that will be processed 10 minutes or longer in a boiling water canner.